artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

-5. If the preservation action system statement option is enabled, you will also see a "Permissions" field with custom text that is populated by an Administrator user via
-   **Admin > Settings > Permissions > Preservation system access statement** (e.g. "Access only provided on research room computer").
-For more information see :ref:`Preservation system access statement
+5. If the preservation action system statement option is enabled, you will also see a "Permissions" field with custom text that is populated by an :term:`administrator` via **Admin > Settings > Permissions > Preservation system access statement** (e.g. "Access only provided on research room computer").
+For more information, see: :ref:`preservation-access-statement`.
-   <preservation-access-statement>`.

    .. image:: images/digital-object-preservation-copies-no-access.*
       :align: center